Beautiful Cranberry Red Beaded Wreath – Simple DIY Tutorial!

 Continue gluing until you’ve covered the front of the entire wreath form.
 Depending on where you plan on displaying your wreath, you may not need to put beads on the back.
 Just make sure you get the beads at least partway around the back so that the wreath looks complete.
 It helps with the sparkle!

 Clear off any hot glue strings.
-If you don’t, it will look like a spider has made a home in your beaded wreath!
-Of course, you could use just our hands, but I found the best way was to use a soft dish brush – it was able to clean out between the beads without knocking them off.
+It will look like a spider has made a home in your beaded wreath if you don’t!
+Of course, you could use just our hands, but I found the best way was to use a soft dish brush – it could clean out between the beads without knocking them off.

 Tie a large bow from your choice of broad ribbon, and hold it in place with a small bead of hot glue.